ivangfr/ethereum-springboot-react/README.md

 - **ethereum-ui** (TODO)

-  `ReactJS` frontend application that provides a User Interface so that we can create a wallet, check its balance, transfer ethereum to other wallets, etc.
+  `React` frontend application that provides a User Interface so that we can create a wallet, check its balance, transfer ethereum to other wallets, etc.

 - **player-ui** (TODO)

-  `ReactJS` frontend application that provides a User Interface to easily play with Ethereum Blockchain and `SoccerManager` smart contract.
+  `React` frontend application that provides a User Interface to easily play with Ethereum Blockchain and `SoccerManager` smart contract.
 Using `Web3j`, it listens to `PlayerAdded`, `PlayerUpdated` and `PlayerBought` event emitted from `SoccerManager` contract (and some other logs from Ethereum Blockchain) and updates the screen on-the-fly.
 Besides, `player-ui` communicates directly with `player-api` whenever it needs some information from `SoccerManager` contract.

 ## Prerequisites